samantha-payson/rt-lisp/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Submodule Licenses

+All git submodules in this repository (listed in the .gitmodules file) have their own licenses.
+The LGPLv3 license does not necessarily apply to those submodules, and the only license which applies to the main RT Lisp repository (excluding submodules) is the LGPLv3.